rnewson/couchdb-lucene/README.md

 curl -X POST http://localhost:5984/<db>/_fti/_design/foo/<index>/_optimize
 ```

-If you just want to expunge pending deletes, then call;
+If you just want to expunge pending deletes, then call:

 ```bash
 curl -X POST http://localhost:5984/<db>/_fti/_design/foo/<index>/_expunge
 ```

 If you recreate databases or frequently change your fulltext functions, you will probably have old indexes lying around on disk.
-To remove all of them, call;
+To remove all of them, call:

 ```bash
 curl -X POST http://localhost:5984/<db>/_fti/_cleanup